baoning-zhu/Joint-Model-JAGS/README.md

 ### Step 2 — Prepare the ELSA analysis datasets

-Place the source dataset in the working directory and run:
+Move to the `ERP-Additional-Materials/` directory, place the authorised source dataset in the expected location, and run:

 ```r
 source("Code/data_preprocessing.R")